mvr/silk/README.md

 Google Colab offers a small amount of free credit (a few hours per day on a Tesla T4 GPU).

+### Option II: running on your computer:

 Alternatively, if you have your own NVIDIA GPU, then you can run Silk locally on your own computer.
 The dependencies are a CUDA compiler (`nvcc` is recommended, but you can also use Clang), CMake, and git.
+You can download nvcc [here](https://developer.nvidia.com/cuda-downloads) selecting Linux as your operating system (if you have Windows, then select the WSL-Ubuntu distribution).

 You can download Silk by running the following in a terminal (if on Windows, you'll need to use WSL2 Ubuntu):